Your cart is currently empty!

 SISCO

 The Southern Interior Silviculture Committee has been in existence since the 1960s.
-Our purpose is to promote appropriate silviculture practices in BC by hosting two events each year – a winter workshop and a summer field tour – to provide a venue for discussion of forestry issues and topics.
+Our purpose is to promote appropriate silviculture practices in BC by hosting two events each year – a winter workshop conference and fall field tour excursion – to provide venues for discussion of forestry issues and topics.

-SISCO does not endorse any political party or platform; we are non-partisan and our sole purpose is to promote dialogue about good silviculture and forest practices in the province of BC.
+SISCO does not endorse any political party or platform; we are non-partisan and our sole purpose is to promote dialogue about good silviculture and forest practices in the BC.

 Contact Information: